aajonusnet/aajonusnet/md/QNA/Q&A Of November 1, 2009.md

 Q: So putting tiles with what?

-A: What do you suggest people do in the meantime if they can't afford it right away?
-Well, anything that gets rid of, you know, heavy metals and toxic vapors, like the combination of a third mango, a third kiwi, a third of the mixture.
+Q: What do you suggest people do in the meantime if they can't afford it right away?

+A: Well, anything that gets rid of, you know, heavy metals and toxic vapors, like the combination of a third mango, a third kiwi, a third of the mixture.
 So you're talking about a medium-sized kiwi, a third of a mango, not, you know, on the green.

 Q: Together?